grandbora/SilexRestApiSkeleton/readme.md

-Just a try out on Silex to create an rest api
-Nothing fancy :)
+Boilerplate for silex rest api

 --